chrisgrieser/nvim-puppeteer/README.md

 - Also works with multi-line strings.
 - No configuration needed, just install and you are ready to go.

+## Requirements
+- nvim 0.9 or higher.
+- The respective Treesitter parsers are required: `:TSInstall python javascript typescript`.

 ## Installation

 ```lua